 Following distribution of fifteen questions through our standard church plan questionnaire in summer 2020 to existing Churches Conservation Trust correspondents, (together with an invitation for correspondents to share the survey and associated Church Plan Part A), no response was received for Strensham St John the Baptist by the deadline of August 30th.
 An example of the survey is in appendix 1.

 Part C - Community Recommendations

-Strensham Church Planning Meeting Held - December 2022, Attending GS (Local Community Officer) et al.
+Strensham Church Planning Meeting held July 2024.
+Attending TG (Local Community Officer), 5 volunteers and one donor.